OzzyMalv/OzzyMalv/README.md

 Hi 👋 My name is Alex Malv
 ==========================

-Front-end dev and JS adept
+Lead Front-end dev and JS adept
 --------------------------

 5 years in outsourcing different domains such as IoT eComm FinTech

 * 🌍  I'm based in Prague, Czech Republic
 * ✉️  You can contact me at [a.malinovsky303@gmail.com](mailto:a.malinovsky303@gmail.com )
 * 🧠  I'm learning yet another FE framework
 * ⚡  UX defender

 ### Skills